-- One 9% Credit development that will be developed in several physically Adjacent phases with different allocations. - The community was originally designed as one development with different phases. - The phases share common planning documents, including a master site plan and may also include documents including parks, green space, and shared amenities between the different phases. - Each phase of the property has affiliated entities. - The site is a second or third phase. - The Applicant must have site control for all phases at the time the initial phase was closed.
+- One 9% Credit development that will be developed in several physically adjacent phases with different allocations. - The community was originally designed as one development with different phases. - The phases share common planning documents, including a master site plan and may also include documents including parks, green space, and shared amenities between the different phases. - Each phase of the property has affiliated entities. - The site is a second or third phase. - The Applicant must have site control for all phases at the time the initial phase was closed.

-DCA awards points under this section if the proposed property is part of a Phased Development in which one or more phases received an allocation of 9% Credits or 4% Credits/Bonds within the past six QAPs and at least one phase has commenced construction by the Application Submission deadline.
+Three (3) points to Applications if the proposed property is part of a Phased Development in which one or more phases received an allocation of 9% Credits or 4% Credits within the past six (6) QAPs and at least one phase has commenced construction by the Application Submission deadline.
 Only one phase of a project can receive points during a funding round.

-• Master site plan with complete project concept showing all phases.

-• Legal documentation that site control was established for all phases when construction commenced on the initial phase.
+- Master site plan with complete project concept showing all phases. - Legal documentation that site control was established for all phases when construction commenced on the initial phase.

-XVIII.
+XII.
 PREVIOUS PROJECTS